AimableHonorable/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * display words that only existed once in a file
 * Finding lines containing a word
 * Display the number of lines that contain the pattern “bin” in the file /etc/passwd
+* Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd